aurorascharff/redwoodsdk-demo/STEPS.md

 - Add a regular Document enabling client side hydration with adding the script tag.
 Add initClient to client.tsx.
 - Add an layout() applayout and index() home route.
 Wrap another layout() mainlayout.
 - We can colocate our logic and our ui, for example I can bring in a bunch of route handlers for a user page.
 - Further up we also have some middleware, we can add some session logic, and adding the user to our app context which will be passed to our components.
+Mutable object thats passed to each request handler, interuptors, and server functions.
 Using cloudflare durable objects for session management.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route handlers with a 302 redirect response.
 Built in web standards.
 - Now, let's say I want to protect my routes.
 This is where interruptors come in!
 Let's return arrays here instead with an authenticated and a redirect interruptor!
-Just reusable functions.
+Just reusable functions, executed in sequence for each matched request.
 - Login page is a client component to get a nice interactive spinner and execute our passkey login.
 Showcase, showcase interupptors.
 - Using the context from our app context to access the user.
 - We can use React 19 as its best suited.
 UseActionState and server functions.
 It just works.